Marine Diesel Aftercooler & Intercooler Problems (Symptoms + Cleaning Guide)

 - Loss of maximum RPM

-- Engine running hotter under load
+- Rising engine temperature under load

-- Visible corrosion or deposits
+- Visible corrosion or contamination

 - Turbocharger running hotter than normal